Hansmu/terraform-tutorial/Readme.md

 Terraform contains a bunch of built-in functions to be used as helpers.
 The user cannot define their own functions as of now.

+Data sources allow data to be fetched or computed for use elsewhere in Terraform configuration.